webpack/webpack-cli/OPTIONS.md

   --optimization-split-chunks-min-chunks <value>                                     Minimum number of times a module has to be duplicated until it's considered for splitting.
   --optimization-split-chunks-min-remaining-size <value>                             Size of the javascript part of the chunk.
   --optimization-split-chunks-min-size <value>                                       Size of the javascript part of the chunk.
+  --optimization-split-chunks-min-size-reduction <value>                             Size of the javascript part of the chunk.
   --optimization-split-chunks-name <value>                                           Give chunks created a name (chunks with equal name are merged).
   --no-optimization-split-chunks-name                                                Negative 'optimization-split-chunks-name' option.
   --optimization-split-chunks-used-exports                                           Compare used exports when checking common modules.
 Modules will only be put in the same chunk when exports are equal.